Entrance to Oriente Station

 Oriente Station is the gateway to the Parque das Nações district and the closest to the airport

 This is the closest train station to the airport.
 It faces the Parque das Nações waterfront and also houses a metro station below it and a bus terminal behind it.
-Most buses are from the public Carris company that provides services within Lisbon and to the suburbs, but there are also those of private companies providing long-distance travel (mainly to Spain -- the buses of the Rede Expressos company that links Lisbon to cities around Portugal depart from the Sete Rios terminal).
+Most buses are from the public Carris company that provides services within Lisbon and to the suburbs, but there are also those of private companies providing long-distance travel, including to Madrid (buses that link Lisbon to cities around Portugal mainly depart from the Sete Rios terminal).
 The buses of the TST company to the city of Setúbal also depart from here.